ONElua/AdrenalineBubbleManager/README.md

 ux0:app/PSPEMUCFW/sce_module/adrenaline_kernel.skprx

 2. After taking care of step 1, then you can start using Adrenaline Bubbles Manager to create bubbles for your PSP/PSX content.

+### Changelog 5.05 ###
+- Compatible with Adrenaline v6.4 and Adrenaline Bubble Booter v.06<br>
+- Auto-Conversion of boot.inf files to boot.bin files needed for ABB v.06<br>
+- In the Edit Bubble Screen this are the available combinations:<br>
+- Driver (INFERNO/MARCH33/NP9660).<br>
+- Execute (EBOOT.BIN/EBOOT.OLD/BOOT.BIN).<br>
+- Customized: (YES/NO).<br>
+- Now when showing the bubble's linked game path will be highlighted green if the content is found, if not found will be highlighted orange.<br>
+- *NOTE: If the game linked to your bubble is not there anymore the bubble will open Adrenaline or throw an error.<br>

 ### Changelog 5.04 ###
 - Now you can disable the 8bit image conversion when creating or editing ABM bubbles.<br>